-Appointments with the Birmingham Back Pain Clinic may be booked by visiting the Clinic in person, by telephone (+44 (0) 121 4435500), or by using the online calendar through the Clinic website (when operable).
+Appointments with the Birmingham Back Pain Clinic may be booked by using the online calendar through the Clinic website (when operable).

 Appointments can only be booked by an adult.
 If a minor wishes to consult at the Clinic, then a responsible adult (e.g. parent or guardian) must book the appointment for them.
 Unless agreed in advance, a client may have only one appointment at any one time booked into the calendar of the Birmingham Back Pain Clinic.
 The Clinic reserve the right to cancel an appointment at any time, without prior notice.

-Cancellations of appointments with the Birmingham Back Pain Clinic can be made by all clients by visiting the Clinic in person or by telephone (+44 (0) 1214435500).
+Cancellations of appointments with the Birmingham Back Pain Clinic can be made by all clients by email.
 Alternatively, if you booked directly through our online calendar, an appointment may be cancelled by by using the 'Need to cancel?' link on the confirmation email that you will have been sent immediately after booking an appointment.

 The person for whom an appointment is booked will be liable for the fee.
 In the event that this person is ineligible for liability (e.g. a minor), then the adult that booked the appointment will become liable.

-Birmingham Back Pain Clinic operates a 24 hour cancellation policy,
+Birmingham Back Pain Clinic operates a no-refund 24 hour cancellation policy,

 irrespective of the method through which the booking was made.
 If you